 In 1990, Perry returned to Los Angeles to start shooting 90210.
 With Perry on board, Fox Network’s ratings soared, largely due to his overwhelming appeal as a teen heartthrob.
 The media commonly compared him to actor James Dean, who had also been known for his brooding good looks, his cool demeanor and his role as a rebellious but inwardly tormented teen.
 Perry was even granted the privilege of directing two episodes during the 1999 season.
 90210 ran for 10 years and aired its last episode on May 17, 2000, after which Perry took on his first big-screen role, as Ray Ray in Scorchers.

-Perry continued to pursue his film career with a supporting role in the original Buffy the Vampire Slayer movie (2002).
+Perry continued to pursue his film career with a supporting role in the original Buffy the Vampire Slayer movie (1992).
 At the same time, he embarked on what would prove to be a long stream of TV voiceovers and guest appearances.
+Perhaps most notable was his role as Rev. Jeremiah Cloutier on 10 episodes of HBO’s Oz (2001–2002).
+Working prolifically, Perry also took a successful stab at theater; in 2002 he made his Broadway debut dressed in drag as Brad in The Rocky Horror Picture Show.